hzFishy/UnrealNotes/content/Unreal Engine/Physics/Core/Collisions.md

 ## About Generate Overlap Events
 If you don't need the Begin/End overlap events to be called, you can disable this.
 Your overlap collision responses will still work on the physics scene.

+To trigger overlap events, both overlapping components needs to have the property enabled.

 ## Per actor ignore
 You can use `MoveIgnoreActors` and `MoveIgnoreComponents`